core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * Group URI -- This is defined as a CoAP URI that has the "coap" scheme and includes in the authority component either an IP multicast address or a group hostname (e.g., a Group Fully Qualified Domain Name (FQDN)) that can be resolved to an IP multicast address.
 A group URI also can contain a UDP port number in the authority component.
 Group URIs follow the regular CoAP URI syntax (see {{Section 6 of RFC7252}}).

-* Security material -- This refers to any security keys, counters or parameters stored in a device that are required to participate in secure group communication with other devices.
+* Security material -- This refers to any security keys, counters, or parameters stored in a device that are required to participate in secure group communication with other devices.

 ## Changes to Other Documents ## {#changes}

 This document obsoletes and replaces {{RFC7390}} as follows.

-* It provides separate definitions for CoAP groups, application groups and security groups, together with high-level guidelines on their configuration (see {{chap-general-groupcomm}}).
+* It provides separate definitions for CoAP groups, application groups, and security groups, together with high-level guidelines on their configuration (see {{chap-general-groupcomm}}).

 * It defines the use of Group OSCORE {{I-D.ietf-core-oscore-groupcomm}} as the security protocol to protect group communication for CoAP, together with high-level guidelines on secure group maintenance (see {{chap-oscore}}).

 * It updates all the guidelines about using group communication for CoAP (see {{sec-coap-usage}}).

-* It strongly discourages unsecured group communication for CoAP based on the CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}} and {{chap-security-considerations-nosec-mode}}) and highlights the risk of amplification attacks (see {{ssec-amplification}}).
+* It strongly discourages unsecured group communication for CoAP based on the CoAP NoSec (No Security) mode (see {{chap-unsecured-groupcomm}} and {{chap-security-considerations-nosec-mode}}), and highlights the risk of amplification attacks (see {{ssec-amplification}}).

 * It updates all sections on transport protocols and interworking with other protocols based on new IETF work done for these protocols.